-[2] Courses may be taken out of the recommended sequence.
-The student should plan when to take courses in consultation with their adviser, taking into account plans for a concentration, study abroad, etc.
+[2] These courses may be taken out of the recommended sequence.
+The student should choose when to take these courses in consultation with their adviser taking into account plans for a concentration, study abroad, etc.

-[3] Selected courses: take two of ECEG 350, ECEG 431, ECEG 472 or CSCI 311.
+[3] Selected courses: take two of ECEG 351, ECEG 431, ECEG 461 or ECEG 472.

-[4] Concentration electives: A total of 2.0 credits in 300-level or above ECEG and/or CSCI course or courses are required to complete a concentration.
+[4] Concentration electives: A total of 2.0 credits in 300-level or above ECEG and/or CSCI course or courses required to complete a concentration.
 ECEG 408 Advanced Independent Study, CSCI 378 Individual Study in Computer Science, and CSCI 375 Teaching Assistant in CSCI may count for up to 1.0 credit of this requirement.
 ECEG 308 Independent Study and ECEG 341 Electrical & Computer Engineering Systems may not count for this requirement.
 Students not pursuing a concentration should take courses chosen in consultation with and approved by their academic adviser.